Community-Driven InitiativesCollaborating with partners on programs that lead to community impact

 Inclusive Innovation Week

 Inclusive Innovation Week is a platform for the City to support and promote organizations and businesses working towards equity in a transforming Pittsburgh.
 The week brings necessary conversations to the forefront of discussion and uses the City’s network to connect organizations and businesses who might not regularly work together or speak with one another’s audiences.
 Inclusive Innovation Week is an opportunity for organizations and businesses to stand up for a more inclusive and diverse future for Pittsburgh.
-Be involved with Inclusive Innovation Week 2018!
+Read about Inclusive Innovation Week 2018!

 PGH Lab is a city-led program that connects local startup companies with the City of Pittsburgh and local authorities to test new products and services in a real world environment for 3 – 4 months.
 In the program, startups are encouraged to test, gain valuable market feedback, and iterate.
 In turn, the program gives local government the opportunity to explore new ways to use technology and new services to make government more efficient, transparent, sustainable, and inclusive.
 Find out more about PGH Lab and its next application cycle.